-Wearable Computing Prototype: Decision Support in Time-Critical Medical Care
+Wearable AI-Powered Decision Support for Time-Critical Medicine

 E. Horvitz and M. Shwe, Handsfree Decision Support: Toward a Non-invasive Human-Computer Interface, Nineteenth Annual Symposium on Computer Applications in Medical Care.
 Toward Cost-Effective Clinical Computing, November 1995.